eur-nl/programming-cafe/content/faq.md

 ## 1. Who is it for?

-The programming café is for researchers of all levels of programming, regardless of their field of study or level of experience.
+The Programming Café is for researchers (incl.
+PhDs) of all levels of programming, regardless of their field of study or level of experience.
-- Beginner programmers can find a supportive environment that will connect you with like-minded, but also help you learn how to code and get the help they need.
+- Beginner programmers can find a supportive environment that will connect you with like-minded, but also help you learn how to code and get the help you need
-- Advanced programmers can share their expertise and connect with other skilled programmers to stay up-to-date with the latest trends.
+- Advanced programmers can share their expertise and connect with other skilled programmers to stay up-to-date with the latest trends
 - Interdisciplinary researchers can find a supportive and collaborative environment here where they can learn programming skills that are relevant to their research
-- Data specialists can find a platform to connect with other researchers who share their interest, learn from each other and collaborate on data-driven research projects here
+- Data specialists can find a platform to connect with other researchers who share their interest, learn from each other and collaborate on data-driven research projects

 ## 2. Why should I invest my time?